Skip to content

 Invoice processing automation replaces manual accounts payable workflows โ€” data entry, three-way matching, approval routing, archiving โ€” with AI-driven systems that process invoices from receipt to payment with minimal human intervention.
 According to the Institute of Finance and Management (IOFM), highly automated AP departments process eight times as many invoices per full-time employee and approve invoices in less than one-quarter the time compared to largely manual teams.

-In the UK, HMRC requires businesses to retain VAT records, including invoices, for at least six years (HMRC VAT Notice 700/21).
-The shift toward structured e-invoicing โ€” accelerated by the European EN 16931 standard โ€” is pushing organisations of all sizes to adopt automated invoice processing as both an operational and compliance imperative.
+In Canada, the Canada Revenue Agency (CRA) requires businesses to retain GST/HST records, including invoices, for at least six years (CRA Record Keeping Requirements).
+The shift toward structured e-invoicing โ€” accelerated by international standards such as EN 16931 for cross-border trade โ€” is pushing Canadian organisations of all sizes to adopt automated invoice processing as both an operational and compliance imperative.

 Why Automate Invoice Processing?